-- A. Co-Borrowers, Lenders and Collateral Agent are parties to a certain Venture Loan and Security Agreement dated as of October 28, 2016 (as amended, restated, supplemented or otherwise modified from time to time, the "Loan Agreement") pursuant to which, among other things, Co-Borrowers are indebted to Lenders for certain amounts as evidenced by (i) a certain Amended and Restated Secured Promissory Note (Loan A) executed by Co-Borrowers in favor of Horizon Trust, amended and restated as of April 1, 2020, in the original principal amount of Six Million Two Hundred Fifty Thousand and 00/100 Dollars (\$6,250,000.00) ("Loan A Note"), (ii) a certain Amended and Restated Secured Promissory Note (Loan B) executed by Co-Borrowers in favor of SVB, amended and restated as of April 1, 2020, in the original principal amount of Six Million Two Hundred Fifty Thousand and 00/100 Dollars (\$6,250,000.00) ("Loan B Note"), (iii) a certain Amended and Restated Secured Promissory Note (Loan C) executed by Co-Borrowers in favor of Horizon Trust, amended and restated as of April 1, 2020, in the original principal amount of Three Million Seven Hundred Fifty Thousand and 00/100 Dollars (\$3,750,000.00) ("Loan C Note"), (iv) a certain Amended and Restated Secured Promissory Note (Loan D) executed by Co-Borrowers in favor of SVB, amended and restated as of April 1, 2020, in the original principal amount of Three Million Seven Hundred Fifty Thousand and 00/100 Dollars (\$3,750,000.00) ("Loan D Note" and collectively with the Loan A Note, the Loan B Note and the Loan C Note, the "Notes") and (v) Lenders and Horizon have been granted a security interest in all assets of the Co-Borrowers. - B. Co-Borrowers have now requested that Lenders revise the repayment schedule of the Notes. - C. Lenders are willing to grant such request, but only to the extent, and in accordance with the terms, and subject to the conditions, set forth herein.
+- A. Co-Borrowers, Lenders and Collateral Agent are parties to a certain Venture Loan and Security Agreement dated as of October 28, 2016 (as amended, restated, supplemented or otherwise modified from time to time, the "Loan Agreement") pursuant to which, among other things, (i) Horizon provided a loan to Co-Borrowers as evidenced by a certain Secured Promissory Note (Loan A) executed by Co-Borrowers in favor of Horizon, dated October 28, 2016, in the original principal amount of Six Million Two Hundred Fifty Thousand and 00/100 Dollars (\$6,250,000.00) ("Loan A Note"), (ii) SVB provided a loan to Co-Borrowers as evidenced by a certain Secured Promissory Note (Loan B) executed by Co-Borrowers in favor of SVB dated October 28, 2016, in the original principal amount of Six Million Two Hundred Fifty Thousand and 00/100 Dollars (\$6,250,000.00) ("Loan B Note"), (iii) Horizon provided a loan to Co-Borrowers as evidenced by a certain Secured Promissory Note (Loan C) executed by Co-Borrowers in favor of Horizon, dated March 24, 2017, in the original principal amount of Three Million Seven Hundred Fifty Thousand and 00/100 Dollars (\$3,750,000.00) ("Loan C Note"), (iv) SVB provided a loan to Co-Borrowers as evidenced by a certain Secured Promissory Note (Loan D) executed by Co-Borrowers in favor of SVB, dated March 24, 2017, in the original principal amount of Three Million Seven Hundred Fifty Thousand and 00/100 Dollars (\$3,750,000.00) ("Loan D Note" and collectively with the Loan A Note, the Loan B Note and the Loan C Note, the "Notes") and (v) Lenders and Horizon have been granted a security interest in all assets of the Co-Borrowers. - B. Horizon assigned all of its right, title and interest in and to the Loan A Note and the Loan C Note to Horizon Funding 2019-1 LLC pursuant to that certain Assignment dated as of August 13, 2019. - C. Horizon Funding 2019-1 LLC assigned all of its right, title and interest in and to the Loan A Note and the Loan C Note to Horizon Trust pursuant to that certain Assignment dated as of August 13, 2019. - D. Co-Borrowers have now requested that Lenders revise the repayment schedule of the Notes. - E. Lenders are willing to grant such request, but only to the extent, and in accordance with the terms, and subject to the conditions, set forth herein.